Beep6581/RawTherapee/devnotes/profiling.md

 The most common macro is `RT_PROFILE(NAME, TAG)` which wraps Tracy's `ZoneNamed` macro.
 It takes a constexpr string literal for the profiling zone's name.
 It also takes a profiling tag (see `Profiling::Tag`).
-These tags are for use with `Profiling::ACTIVE_TAGS` which acts as compile-time toggles to limit which zones have data collected.
+These tags are for use with `Profiling::ZONE_FILTER` which acts as compile-time toggles to limit which zones have data collected.

 ```cpp